chieh-kao-1125/chieh-kao-1125/README.md

-- 👋 Hi, I’m chieh, kao.
+Hi, I’m chieh, kao.
-- 👀 I’m interested in data visualization and analysis.
+A passionate Big Data Engineer skilled in data visualization and data analysis!

-- 🌱 I’m currently learning advanced DAX in PowerBI.
+🌱 Currently learning advanced DAX in PowerBI

-- 📫 Contact me via email chieh.kao1125@gmail.com
+📫 Contact me via
+- Email chieh.kao1125@gmail.com

 <!---
 chieh-kao-1125/chieh-kao-1125 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.